How do we find true JOY in living a life that would please God?

 DOING “all things without murmuring“ is the test of our own hearts and minds!

 Complaining is being ungrateful!
 If we complain we are wordly!

 The murmuring ‘domino effect’ will continue until a break is made, and a change is effected.
 Once this weakness of character becomes a strength of character, it means the test has been overcome.
 (2 Corinthians 12:9).

 Suppose we see a man carrying a corpse along the street, making a public display of it, we’d be mortified!
 Perhaps we’d ask him the reason and probably someone would phone the Police!
 Suppose this man replies that he must, day after day, carry this corpse with him, with all its loathsomeness.
 Would we not think him insane?
 But do some of us do this metaphorically?

-In Colossians 3:3 Apostle Paul says, “YOU HAVE DIED, and your life has been hidden with Christ in God”.
+In Colossians 3:3 the Apostle Paul says, “YOU HAVE DIED, and your life has been hidden with Christ in God.”

 Yet we hear the corpse complaining and murmuring every day, dissatisfied.
 What a peculiar corpse it would be from a natural standpoint, if after it was ready for burial we continued to preserve it, and it had the ability to murmur and complain against its condition!